docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 Make your plug-ins as responsive as possible using ``PF_ABORT()`` and ``PF_PROGRESS()`` from :ref:`effect-details/interaction-callback-functions.interaction-callbacks`.

-We actually test all our effects for interruptability; you'd be surprised how cranky users can get waiting for your pokey effect to finish processing a film resolution sequence!
+We actually test all our effects for interrupt-ability; you'd be surprised how cranky users can get waiting for your pokey effect to finish processing a film resolution sequence!

 After Effects' iteration functions inherently provide this functionality; you don't need to worry about calling the above functions from within your pixel processing functions.